Aggebitter/TIG-PuLzEr/README.md

 Stoping the pulses can also be done by turning the right nobb to
 ither Help or semi automatic mode "TRIGGER" mode.

-The pulse lenght and puls time can be adjusted on the fly as long as you are in the range for each function selected.
+The pulse lenght and puls time can be adjusted on the fly with the knob as long as you are in the range for each function selected.

  *  To Do !!